 Chip and Sandy Hungerford

 Chip and Sandy Hungerford came on staff in 1988.
 Chip serves as the Business Manager and Guest Service Director overseeing Finances, Guest Registration, and Housing.
-Sandy teaches Vaulting and is the camp store manager.
-They have six children of which Sandy is currently homeschooling two.
-Sandy is a graduate of School of Discipleship (1986).
+Sandy is the Buckboard Store Manager and assists in the horse program.
+They have six children and have served at Miracle Mountain Ranch since 1988.

 We are both sad and excited to inform you of a new ministry opportunity and adventure that we believe the Lord is calling us to.
 When we first came to the Miracle Mountain Ranch, almost 35 years ago, we came with a two year commitment.
 The thought of raising and living on support was a little overwhelming, so by making just a two year commitment, we had a way out if things started to get tough.
 During those first two years, the Lord challenged us with our lack of truly trusting Him for our every need.
 We then made a commitment to the Lord that we would stay at the Ranch until He clearly called us elsewhere.
 So as the years have gone by, people have started to ask us if we plan on retiring anytime soon.
 Our answer has always been, we are here until the Lord moves us elsewhere.
 The Ranch has been our home, where we raised all our kids, where we have made so many memories and received so many blessings.
 It has been our ministry, where we have had the opportunities and blessing of being a part of and sharing in so many people’s lives and seeing the work that God has done in the lives of others as well as our own.
 So as we share what we believe the Lord is leading us to, we do it with both excitement and sadness.
 Change is often difficult, but if the Lord is in it, it is good.